Last Updated on August 4, 2024 by Soumya

 Grand Bazaar

-Grand Bazaar marketplace is nearly 600 years old.
-It is one of the oldest and largest covered marketplaces in the world.
-Inside the Grand Bazaar, you’ll find 50+ streets and 4000+ shops selling everything from inexpensive fridge magnets to luxurious Turkish carpets.
+The Grand Bazaar is nearly 600 years old and one of the oldest and largest covered marketplaces in the world.
+Inside the Grand Bazaar, you’ll find 50 streets and 4000 shops selling everything from inexpensive fridge magnets to luxurious Turkish carpets.

-Apart from the fascinating shopping experience that it offers, Grand Bazaar is also home to amazing decorations on its ceilings and floors.
-The patterns on the wall are more than 250 years old and tell us lots about the rich Ottoman history of Turkey.
-Shopping in this beautifully-adorned, medieval marketplace is one of the best experiences to have in Istanbul.
+Apart from the fascinating shopping experience it offers, Grand Bazaar is also home to amazing decorations on its ceilings and floors.
+The patterns on the wall are more than 250 years old and tell us a lot about Turkey’s rich Ottoman history.
+Shopping in this beautifully adorned medieval marketplace is one of the best experiences in Istanbul.

 Spice Bazaar